Guide to Achieving High Availability with RabbitMQ Clusters

 Replication Master/Slave model; requires ha-sync-mode Leader/Follower (Raft); automatic sync

-Configuration Policies with ha-mode, ha-params, ha-sync-mode Queue declaration with x-quorum-queue, x-max-replicas
+Configuration Policies with ha-mode, ha-params, ha-sync-mode Queue declaration with x-queue-type=quorum and optional x-quorum-initial-group-size

 Complexity Higher operational complexity for sync and recovery Simpler; automatic handling of failover and sync